Changemaker Grants

 There are some things we are not able to fund through Changemaker Grants.
 These include:

-• Funded projects/events must begin after the date of award decision of April 8, 2022 and reach completion by April 2023.
+- Funded projects/events must begin after the date of award decision and reach completion in 1 year

-• Approved funds will be made available for reimbursement as of April 14, 2022
+- Approved funds will be made available for reimbursement once grant agreements are signed

 Current Grantees